 Here are 5 tips to get you on the road to SEO success.

-SEO Tip 1: Pick a good focus keyword
+1. Pick a good focus keyword

 With the keyword in mind, you need to create content like blog posts using this keyword, if you want your content to show up for a particular focus keyword.

 We recommend using Google Keyword Planner, a free tool that shows you the estimated search volume for any search phrase.
 However, we also think you should be focusing effort on long-tail keywords.

 These keywords are usually three words or more.
 As a result of being much longer, long-tail keywords have much less competition than short-tail keywords, and will often draw in more targeted traffic to your website.

-SEO Tip 2: Research your competitors
+2. Research your competitors

 Now is the time to do some recon and investigate what your competitors are doing SEO-wise.
 Open up an Incognito tab or enter private browsing mode on your web browser of choice and head over to Google.

 With your competition in mind, you can now start creating content that is going to get you noticed on search engine results pages.

-Don't quickly add the meta, if the meta is not valuable, unique and of appropriate length, no one will click though to your content.
-This applies to all the content you create, be it a blog post, e-commerce product, a services page, and even a landing page.
+Don't quickly add the meta, if the meta is not valuable, unique and of appropriate length, no one will click through to your content.
+This applies to all the content you create, be it a blog post, e-commerce product, a services page, or even a landing page.

-SEO Tip 4: Place the focus keyword in your page title and headings
+4. Place the focus keyword in your page title and headings

 On top of this, you need to make sure that the title is interesting and engaging and that it encourages readers to click on it.

-The best approach to organising any content especially in the case of web pages is to have a hierarchy of a large heading at the top of a webpage, followed by subheadings throughout the rest of the content.
+The best approach to organising any content, especially in the case of web pages is to have a hierarchy of a large heading at the top of a webpage, followed by subheadings throughout the rest of the content.

-SEO Tip 5: Put your keyword in your images, URL and post
+5. Put your keyword in your images, URL and post

 A great way to further your content for SEO purposes is to make images on your blog contain your focus keywords.
 There are two ways to insert your focus keyword in the name of your image and the image alt tag.

 Although Google is getting there, the search engine can’t visually inspect an image, so you need to use alt tag to tell Google what the image is about.
 Remember to also include your focus keyword in the actual URL of your blog post and into the title of the page to assist with proper indexing of your content.

-And importantly, we suggest focusing on very specific long-tail keywords (two to three search phrases) instead of broad keywords that are typically only one word.
+And importantly, we suggest focusing on very specific long-tail keywords (two to three-word search phrases) instead of head keywords that are typically only one word.